Dialogue journal: Key concepts and features

+It is important to note that dialogue journals have been found to be successful when students are allowed to write about topics for which they are comfortable; however, if students are not comfortable discussing a topic, their level of motivation decreases significantly (Trites, 2009).
+In this study, students were eager to communicate with each other when discussing topics of culture; however, when the topic was on grammatical aspects or research, students would not engage in discussion.

-By engaging in interactive and functional interactions in a private context, dialogue journal partners in educational settings are engaged in collaborative learning and collaborative knowledge building about the topic or task they are working on, each other's experiences and background, and perceptions and thoughts about shared topics.
-In a classroom setting, the teacher is able to learn about each student's interests, concerns, fears, and experience within and outside the school.
+By engaging in interactive and functional interactions in a private context, dialogue journal partners in educational settings are engaged in collaborative learning and collaborative knowledge building about the topic or task they are working on, each other's experiences and backgrounds, and perceptions and thoughts about shared topics.
+In a classroom setting, the teacher is able to learn about each student's interests, concerns, fears, and experiences within and outside the school.

 Dialogue journals have been studied by a number of researchers for their value in developing students' critical thinking by providing opportunities for students to practice self-reflective awareness and to critique classroom practices, teaching assignments, and social contexts, in both first and second language acquisition settings.
 Practice with critical thinking in exploring their own worlds and the worlds of others, with the words that they have at their disposal, results in students experiencing personal empowerment and expressing a personal voice—the unique expression of the self that seems like hearing that particular person speak in their writing.

 Critical pedagogy in dialogue journal writing creates contexts for students to think critically, often in collaboration with the teacher, and develop communicative language abilities as well as critical understanding and awareness of the language and the world.
 When critical pedagogy is used in language teaching and in interactive writing, learners have the opportunity to use the language in context, use it in writing to consider authentic situations, and think and act as critically conscious beings.